 Are there other forms of cyber attacks you should be aware of?

 Cyber attacks do not stop at phishing!
 Global ransomware attacks increased by 151% from 2020-2021 and continue to rise (304.7 million attacks worldwide in 2021)3.
 In particular, RDoS (Ransomware Denial of Service) attacks are on the rise.
 This is where attackers send a notice to your company that they plan to DDoS (Distributed Denial of Service) your organization in a specified amount of time unless you pay a ransom in Bitcoin (usually ranging between $110,000 – $230,000).
 It is essential that you have adequate DDoS protection in place.
 And because you have a business to run, leave the protection and management to the experts.
 Hamilton offers Managed EDR to save you time and protect your bottom line.
-Learn more about these services here.
+Learn how to navigate the new rules of cybersecurity.

 To learn more about cybersecurity and solutions to keep your business connected and protected from bad actors, download your FREE copy of the Hamilton Cybersecurity Trends report eBook.